 Despite the slim form-factor, Vivosport has some pretty impressive specs under the hood.
 You’ll get everything you need for 24/7 activity tracking, including detailed info on steps, calories, distance, heart rate, activity, floors and sleep.
 The built in GPS makes for more precise distance, time and pace tracking, along with route mapping for your runs.
 It will track your swims in the pool, too.

-The Charge 2 also links to the GPS on your smartphone to provide more precise data on pace and distance when you’re running, while recording a map of your route in the app.
-And lets not forget Multi-Sport tracking and smartphone notifications.
+All in all, this is a sleek looking device which comes with everything an average person needs to keep tabs on their activity 24/7.
+It will even link to the GPS on your smartphone to provide more precise data on pace and distance when you’re running while recording a map of your route in the app.
+No built-in GPS though.

 Alta HR is one of the best-looking fitness tracker Fitbit has released so far.
 The wearable is particularly popular with women and the high-fashion crowd.
 Just strap it on, without worrying about pressing buttons or logging any activity.
 Automatic activity tracking is a huge plus.